PlanetLive/LinearA/README.md

 </style>
 <a href="/LinearA/img/shield-figure-8.jpg"><img src="/LinearA/img/shield-figure-8.jpg" class="imgThree"></a><a href="/LinearA/img/shield-front.jpg"><img src="/LinearA/img/shield-front.jpg" class="imgThree"></a><a href="/LinearA/img/shields-spiral-wall.jpg"><img src="/LinearA/img/shields-spiral-wall.jpg" class="imgThree"></a>

 The convex shape of the shield would also allow a drum beat to be narrow-cast in a single direction for greater security during troop movement.
-(Great observation Stephen Thompson!)

 From the side of a small polished ax-mirror, an imprinted ciper helps young mirror operators learn to translate the signals that arrive like drum beats - and sometimes are drum beats or even fires burning is signal towers, lighthouses and the tops of pyramids. &nbsp;Large polished labrys could have been pivoted by adults to send signals greater distances - sometimes over 70 km on a clear day between hilltop peaks! (<a href="https://www.quora.com/Could-ancient-civilizations-have-used-mirrors-to-communicate-long-distances">Nick Deakin</a>)<br><br>